carpediem98/SmartViz/README.md

-# SmartViz Google Cloud Function Backend
+# Manufacture Instrument Recognition: SmartViz's Google Cloud Function Backend
 This repo contains the testing files for the individual algorithms employed in the backend, as well as ```gcloud_function.py``` to track the exact code in the Cloud Function.

 ## Release Notes